FernandoFrali/FernandoFrali/README.md

 ## About me:

 - 🔭 I’m currently working on improving my skills to be a Full Cycle developer soon;
-- 🌱 I’m currently learning DevOps, Cloud and more about back-end.
-I usually study UX / UI in my spare time too;
+- 🌱 I’m currently learning low level programming (ASM) and game dev;
 - 📫 How to reach me: You can find me on [LinkedIn](https://www.linkedin.com/in/fernandofrali/), by clicking on the link at the bottom of the page.
 And it's also possible to explore my projects here in my repositories folder <3
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to be scared of dogs!